I Went 10 Days Without Eating Sugar And It Was Harder Than Giving Up Sex

 Day 6: “Do You Think The Candy Jar Is Lonely?”

-I started to feel as if I could run a marathon.
+I started to feel like I could run a marathon.
 A triathlon.
 A decathlon!

 Day 7: I’ve Fallen Off The Wagon And I Can’t Get Up